 - Sustainability practices: Including implementing practices and equipment for better fuel efficiency, use of energy-efficient appliances, use of paper straws and aluminum bottles on board, and advanced wastewater purification.
 One of the naturalists on board said he specifically chose to work with Celebrity for their sustainability practices.

-- Emphasis on gender equality and support of inclusivity: Captain Kate McCue (who commands the Celebrity Edge) is the first woman to captain a mega cruise ship.
+- Emphasis on gender equality and support of inclusivity: Captain Kate McCue (who commands the Celebrity Beyond) is the first woman to captain a mega cruise ship.

 You can see all of Celebrity Cruises’s upcoming Alaska cruise offerings here.